 I’m pleased to share that a study I contributed to—Gayservatives on Gab: LGBTQ+ Communities and Far Right Social Media—is now available (open-access!) through the Social Media + Society journal.
 Dr. Evan Brody is the lead author on the study, and we were lucky enough to have support from PhD student Mehroz Sajjad.
-Here’s the abstract for the study: In the United States, LGBTQ+ individuals are often imagined as inherently politically progressive, but this assumption overlooks the experiences of self-identified LGBTQ+ conservatives.
+Here’s the abstract for the study:

 I’m pleased to share the publication of a new chapter of an edited volume.
 The chapter in question is “I"m a French teacher, not a data scientist”: Culture and languages across my professions, and it’s part of a volume called Cultures and languages across the curriculum in higher education.
 According to the CLAC Consortium, Culture and Languages Across the Curriculum (CLAC) is a:

 In my second-to-last year of grad school, I was asked to give a research talk as part of my program’s prospective student day.
 My talk was representing the “educational technology” part of the program, and the incomparable Kristy Robinson gave a talk reresenting the “educational psychology” part (to this day, when I’m struggling with a bout of imposter syndrome, I still remind myself that my grad program let me present alongside someone of Kristy’s caliber, so I must have something going for me).

 Good reporting on a scary but important subject.
 I’ve been collecting Gab blog posts to eventually study some of this Christian nationalism.